jasonjiang9142/Cramify.AI/README.md

 ## Contributing

 Contributions are welcome!
-If you’d like to improve Word Hunter, please fork the repository, make changes, and submit a pull request.
+If you’d like to improve JobsAI, please fork the repository, make changes, and submit a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-- Thanks to the creators of React, Flask, and TailwindCSS for providing powerful tools for development.
-- Inspired by tools that help streamline the job preparation process.